Alan Doss

-Alan Claude Doss is a British international civil servant who has spent his entire professional life in the service of the United Nations, working on peacekeeping, development and humanitarian assignments in Africa, Asia and Europe as well as at United Nations Headquarters in New York City.
+Alan Claude Doss (born 7 January 1945) is a British international civil servant who has spent his entire professional life in the service of the United Nations, working on peacekeeping, development and humanitarian assignments in Africa, Asia and Europe as well as at United Nations Headquarters in New York City.

 Early life

 Doss grew up in Cardiff, Wales.
 He graduated from the London School of Economics and Political Science.
 He is married to Soheir Doss.
 They have three daughters and four granddaughters.